Bridging the Gap in the Small Business Workplace: Managing a Multi-Generational Workforce

 OFFER REMOTE WORK OPTIONS

-Reliable technology (e.g., laptops, video conferencing software).
+Reliable technology (e.g., laptops, video conferencing software, VPN access).

 Access to cloud-based collaboration tools (e.g., Google Workspace, Slack).